DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 			- [ ] The goldfish nobly sacrifices itself, but not before the King returns
 		- [ ] `abacus` (room 21)
 			- [ ] Framing device = ???
+			- [ ] Should need to go into town for something: a library book?
 	- [ ] Lambda shows you how to `warp` and invites you to room #99

 - FINAL ROUND: software (`ch2-storyflag-round` = 4)